designedhead/graphql-query-toolkit/docs/ARCHITECTURE.md

-# Portal Query Package - Architecture & Implementation
+# GraphQL Query Toolkit - Architecture & Implementation

-This document explains the technical implementation, architecture decisions, and design patterns used in the `@repo/portal-query` package.
+This document explains the technical implementation, architecture decisions, and design patterns used in the `graphql-query-toolkit` package.

 ## Overview

-The `@repo/portal-query` package provides:
+The `graphql-query-toolkit` package provides:
 - **Type safety** through code generation
 - **Developer experience** similar to tRPC
 - **Scalability** across multiple services and domains